India: Day 1

 Kristen, me, and Rafaela.

-Jared and his bro.
+Jared and his brother.

 Kristen and I would have loved to have stayed out until the sun came out, alas we had to be up at 6:30AM for our first tour of the trip.
 Jared and Rafaela kindly drove us back to our hotel around 1AM and on the way we asked them a million questions about India.
-As I laid my head on the pillow and drifted off into my first slumber in India, I reminded myself to remain open to everything that the incredible country had to offer me and to be present in each moment, as the next 10 days would go by way too quickly.
+As I laid my head on the pillow and drifted off into my first slumber in India, I reminded myself to remain open to everything that the incredible country had to offer me and to be present in each moment, as the next ten days would go by way too quickly.

 Related Posts Plugin for WordPress, Blogger...

-Andi Perullo
+Andi Perullo de Ledesma

 More Posts - Website - Twitter - Facebook

-1. Lindsay says:
+1. Lindsay

 I’m interested to hear how your whole trip went as I just finished 3 weeks there, mainly in Goa and Manali, with 5 days in Delhi, and 1 in Agra in between.